 Affirmations & Acknowledgements

-Porchlight Music Theatre reaffirms our total commitment to justice, equity, diversity, access, and inclusion as we advance our mission both on and off the stage.
-These principles are not only essential to Porchlight’s future vitality, relevance, and sustainability, they are critical to creating a more just and accessible industry and a better society.
+The principles of equity, diversity, inclusion and access are not only essential to Porchlight’s future vitality, relevance and sustainability, they are critical to creating a more just and accessible industry and a better society.

 Porchlight recognizes the history of oppression and injustice that has resulted in ongoing disparities for those who were brought here against their will or migrated from their homeland, as well as for those who have lived on this land for centuries.
 Truth and acknowledgment are critical in building mutual respect and authentic connections across all barriers of heritage and difference.
 This statement is one small step in acknowledging the history that brought us to this place and time, and to help us seek understanding of our place within that history: